 Maintaining a rabbitry is a significant commitment and I spend many hours each day caring for my rabbits and researching to ensure I can provide the best care standards and follow up support.
 I frequently receive positive feedback regarding the level of follow up support I provide, and many people contact me after being recommended.

 Both buck and doe hormonal behaviour is unpleasant, but the good news is it can be reduced or eliminated with desexing.
 Fortunately the vast majority of mini lops are interactive and affectionate despite remaining intact.
-If you plan to house two bunnies together; if you desex than any combination can be paired.
-If you dont want to desex then you would need to have two girls (as boys will fight), however you may find a need to desex once they reach maturity regardless.
-I find that sex makes very little difference in my netherland dwarf rabbits and handling and interaction is a better pedictor of temperament.
+If you plan to house two bunnies together; desexing allows you to pair any combination; one of each sex, two does, or two bucks.
+If you don't want to desex then you will be best having two girls (as intact boys will usually fight), however you may need to desex once they reach maturity regardless, and desexing does reduces the risk of ovarian and uterine abnormalities.

 Possibly the most important considerations to keep your rabbit happy and healthy relate to maintaining a healthy weight.